Privacy notice

 How long will you hold my data?

-The Letchworth Sinfonia data retention policy is to review all data held on individuals at least every two years and remove data where we no longer have a legitimate reason to keep it.
+The Letchworth Sinfonia data retention policy is to review all data held on individuals every three years and remove data where we no longer have a legitimate reason to keep it.

 Where you have withdrawn your consent for us to use your data for a particular purpose (e.g. unsubscribed from a mailing list) we may retain some of your data for up to two years in order to preserve a record of your consent having been withdrawn.